aiberlin/NTMI/README.md

 When the quarks are updated:
 - recompile the class library
-- for a first test, run the file "00loadMe.scd"
+- for a first test, try evaluating this line:
+`NTMI.run;`
 -> you should see a big red GUI window called ntmi_mainStage.

 Recommendation: